 Charleston, South Carolina

-Courier Square, the Evening Post Industries’ long-term redevelopment of the revitalization of the Upper King Street, will continue the expansion of Charleston’s urban fabric north from the city’s already bustling Broad Street area over three phases of construction.
-The first phase comprises two distinct buildings – an office building along Meeting Street and a residential building at Columbus Street side by side, with a greenway serving as a city park and a conduit to downtown for pedestrians and cyclists.
+Courier Square, Evening Post Industries’ redevelopment on Upper King Street, will continue the expansion of Charleston’s urban fabric north from the city’s already bustling Broad Street area over three phases of construction.
+The first phase is composed of two distinct buildings: an office building along Meeting Street and a residential building at Columbus Street side by side, with a greenway serving as a city park and a passage to downtown for pedestrians and cyclists.

-The office building continues Charleston’s classical tradition of nineteenth century commercial architecture, using Greek Revival details to adorn the five-story, 70,000 square foot office building.
-At the ground level, 12,000 square feet of shops with rusticated stone facades activate Meeting Street.
-The upper floors are stucco with Ionic columns; the fifth floor penthouse with metal panels offers views out to the Cooper River to the east.
+The office building, which will serve as headquarters for Greystar, continues Charleston’s classical tradition of nineteenth-century commercial architecture, using Greek Revival details to mark the five-story structure that provides 70,000 square feet of office space.
+At the ground level, Meeting Street will be activated with 12,000 square feet of shops with rusticated stone facades.
+The upper floors are stucco with Ionic columns; the metal-paneled fifth-floor penthouse offers views out to the Cooper River to the east.